Last weekend, my niece and mom asked me about chia seed. They knew it was something healthy to eat, but they weren’t sure why, or how to use it.

 - Chia seeds are easy to use.
 Unlike flaxseed, you don’t have to grind chia to reap its benefits, and it’s incredibly versatile in recipes.
-Watch this 3-minute video that gives you three easy ways to use chia.

 - Chia seeds are full of nutrients.
 Gram for gram, chia contains more fiber than flaxseed and more calcium than milk, as well as significant protein, potassium, and plant-based omega-3s.

 - Chia seeds last a looong time.
 In the refrigerator, they’ll keep for up to two years.